Understanding Business Data Visualization — and Getting It Working for You

 Why Is It Useful to Visualize Business Data?

 Business data visualizations communicate information and expand awareness of our business environment.
 Instead of simply reading a customer name and address on a list, the business manager visualizes her customer in space and time.
 Business visualizations place symbolized points at every data location on an accurate map of the business area.
-Supplemental business data can be added to the visualization – demographic data, imported sales history, energy costs, traffic data, resource availability.
+Supplemental business data can be added to the visualization – demographic data, imported sales history, energy costs, traffic data, resource availability, and even business listings.
 Almost any pertinent type of business data can be added to a data visualization to enhance the overall visualization and improve awareness.

 Ultimately, business data visualization is important because it gives business owners a new way of looking at information.
 As many know, it’s easy to get overwhelmed when looking at plain facts and figures.
-Visualization takes raw information and makes it more accessible, giving you a way of spotting trends and gaining other insights you may not have been able to see before.
-From there, it’s easy to leverage this intelligence into more effective strategic planning.
+Visualization takes raw information and makes it more accessible, giving you a way of spotting trends and gaining other insights you may not have been able to see by reviewing a spreadsheet.
+Once transformed into a map visualization, it’s easy to leverage location intelligence into more effective strategic planning.

 Given the benefits of data visualizations, it’s easy to see why they are becoming standard tools for sales and marketing departments across all industries.
 The advent of cloud software services has provided an affordable, easy-to-access platform for business mapping software services.
 Business people from the ground floor to the C-Suite, at all levels of technical expertise, access data visualizations to learn more about their businesses.